Worplesdon railway station: Services

+On Mondays to Fridays, there is typically an hourly service in each direction, to Guildford and London Waterloo.
 Sunday services began at this station at the start of 2020, with one train per hour on the Guildford - Waterloo (via Woking) suburban service calling here.

-The ticket office and buffet are only open during the morning peak on weekdays; there is a self-service ticket machine for purchase of tickets at other times.
+The ticket office is only open during the morning peak on weekdays; there is a self-service ticket machine for purchase of tickets at other times.
 The station has a car park and cycle rack.